 Videos must be between five and ten minutes in length in total.
 Please attribute quotes and source materials accordingly based on your preferred style guide (APA, Chicago, or MLA) in a PDF document during submission, no plagiarism is allowed.
 Videos should be uploaded to YouTube, Odysee, or Vimeo, the link should be unlisted and submitted.
 Videos may be listed after the winners are announced.
 Video links must be submitted via email (attach your PDF for references and provide your video link) for judging by 11:59 pm May 31st.

 Essays and videos will be judged by a panel of members of the Libertarian Party of Alameda County, based on how closely the essay accurately reflects Libertarian principles, strength of persuasiveness, and/or arguments of the topic, and grammar and spelling (essay) or presentation (video).
 The first-place winner of the essay will be awarded $1,500 cash.
 The second-place essay winner will receive $500 cash.
 The first place winner of the video will be awarded $1,000 cash.
 The second-place video winner will receive $300 cash.
-Winners will be notified via email by June 30th.
-Awarding of cash will be presented July 16th at a location to be determined based on the location of winners, where the winners will read their essays and videos be broadcast if they are able to attend.
+Winners will be notified via email by the end of June.
+Awarding of cash will be presented in July at a location to be determined based on the location of winners, where the winners will read their essays and videos be broadcast if they are able to attend.
 Dinner and non-alcoholic beverages for the first and second-place winners will be paid for by LPAC at the restaurant.
 Attendance to the July 16th award dinner is not required to receive the scholarship money.
-For more information or to apply, please visit the scholarship provider's website.